[photo by Andy Cosnotti]

 The Main Bedroom and Bathroom

-Off the kitchen is a little hallway (can you call something this small a hallway?) that leads to the powder room on the left and the master bedroom on the right.
+Off the kitchen is a little hallway (can you call something this small a hallway?) that leads to the powder room on the left and the main bedroom on the right.

-The master bedroom is modest in size but with some rearranging, will fit a king-size bed comfortably.
+The main bedroom is modest in size but with some rearranging, will fit a king-size bed comfortably.

 There’s just really not much to see here.

-The master bedroom has its own sliding door to the deck.
+The main bedroom has its own sliding door to the deck.
 Can you see that little roof outside?
 That’s the outdoor sauna.

 This is, admittedly, a very unhelpful picture.
 But at the same time, it tells you almost everything you need to know – the shower is a one-piece kit, the floor is linoleum, the walls beige, and it has a tiny window.
 In its current state, it’s far from luxurious but it is big enough to have major potential.
 The idea of moving plumbing terrifies me and I’m going to avoid it throughout the house except for this bathroom.
 It sits above the basement’s unfinished utility room which means a lot of the plumbing is accessible from below.

-The master bath in our Pittsburgh home is too small to add a bathtub so I really want to try to add a soaking tub here for Andy.
+The ensuite bath in our Pittsburgh home is too small to add a bathtub so I really want to try to add a soaking tub here for Andy.
 The man loves a bath.

 The View Again: Fall Version